 Tess found it easier to get out of the house as Georgie matured; most days, she had at least one if not two excursions planned.
-She showed me several photos of Georgie engaged in activities, for example, at their baby sensory group when he was 12 weeks, parachute that was going up and down.'
-These groups not only relieved their mutual
+She showed me several photos of Georgie engaged in activities, for example, at their baby sensory group when he was 12 weeks, 'I would say he was kind of fascinated, kind of got transfixed.
+And we had like Jingle Bells then, and then we were doing this with the balloons and bubbles and the parachute that was going up and down.'
+These groups not only relieved their mutual 'boredom and frustration,' but intended to encourage him: